RoZZaH/CI-DCD-Extensive/README.md

 4. apart from the **requirements.txt** you also need a **runtime.txt** specificying the version of python to use.
 The current version is python-3.6.12 on the heroku free tier
     * use `echo "python-3.6.12" > runtime.txt` to create this one line file
+5. Delete or Move the following **pipenv** files **Pipfile** and **Pipfile.lock** as these can confuse Heroku
+    * a **misc** folder is a safe location as this is registered and ignore in .gitignore

-5. Deploying to Heroku is similar to push a repo to Git but **the current .gitignore needs to be edited**
+6. Edit the current **.gitignore** - deploying to Heroku is similar to push a repo to Git but it needs to read .txt files
     * remove the line to ignore `*.txt` to make sure that the requirements.txt and runtime.txt are pushed
     * if using a configuration object remove the line `config.py` - see comments above
-    * Alternatively use environmental variables but you will need to add these key:value pairs to Heroku dashboard
+    * Alternatively use environmental variables but you will need to add these key:value pairs to [Heroku dashboard](https://devcenter.heroku.com/articles/config-vars)
     * for example:
         ```FLASK_ENV=production
            FLASK_RUN=run.py